EleutherAI/gpt-neox/README.md

 GPT-NeoX supports evaluation on downstream tasks through the [language model evaluation harness](https://github.com/EleutherAI/lm-evaluation-harness).

-To evaluate a trained model on the evaluation harness, use `./deepy.py evaluate.py configs/your_config.yml`
+To evaluate a trained model on the evaluation harness, add a `eval_tasks` field to your config file and call `./deepy.py evaluate.py -d configs your_configs.yml`.

 ## Distilling